Basics

 Note that if you subscribed prior to February 18, 2024, you’re locked into our legacy pricing for as long as you maintain your subscription.

-How do I use Reader offline?
+Can I use Reader offline?

 Reader works offline on both web and mobile.
 On web, so long as you have read.readwise.io open before you go offline, Reader will continue to work and any changes you make (e.g. new highlights) will sync once you come back online.
 Alternatively, you can install the Reader desktop app, which will open and work offline.